marinasundstrom/AccessControl/README.md

 * Clean architecture, CQRS with Mediator-pattern.
 * Azure Services - IoT Hub, Event Bus, Notification Hub

+## Developer Requirements

+* .NET 5.0.* SDK for building

+Addional tools:

+* Project "Tye" - to simplify launching and running multiple services in parallel when developing.

 ## Running the project

 You can run services separately but that requires some configuration.
 Instead, Project Tye is strongly recommended.